ScarlettDixon/6-Personal-Code/README.md

 * Having a circle on the back to be able to cut out (a feature the client asked for)
 * Setting the DPI of the image to match up to whatever the client is using
 * Defaults for all above options
-##### YoutubeDownloader -
-To keep audio copies of personal youtube videos, I developed a script to download them and convert them to the MP3 format.
-Attempts will be made in future to add more input protection and the option of keep the videos in their original mp4 format.
-Other features include:
-* Metadata addition based on the video title and author
-* Playlist or single video download

 ##### RPiNAT -
 I have been interested in developing my networking skills in a more practical sense and wanted a server box I could test on the go.
 To do this normally I would need to take a screen every time as connecting to the new network means being able to discover the server's new IP which is impossible on some systems without tripping security defences.
 My idea was to create a service that would run when the device was powered on.
 This service would either connect to a known network with a pre-determined fixed address (which would generally be the home network or other trusted sources) or it would turn itself into a network, becoming an access point that I could then connect to.
 Work is unfortunately not finished but I am learning a lot about services in the process.